crh225/ARMServicePortal/.mcp/arm-portal.workflows.md

 Terraform apply modifies resources in place where possible.

-Destructive changes are highlighted in the plan for explicit review.
+Destructive changes are highlighted in the plan for explicit human review.

 ### Drift Handling